-8. Any injuries sustained during training on the firearms range shall be immediately reported to the Firearms Instructor(s) or range staff.
+6. Any injuries sustained during weapons/tactics training shall be immediately reported to the instructor(s) or training staff.

 E. Remedial Training

 1. Any sworn officer who fails the training requirements for their duty firearm will not be permitted to carry the weapon and will be assigned to remedial training.
 Officers failing to fulfill remedial training requirements for the duty firearm will be reassigned and have their sworn status reviewed by the Chief of Police.